About the Journal

 Author Appeal

-Appeals to an editorial decision can be brought by a corresponding author to the editorial board, by contacting the (vice-) Editor-in-Chief of the journal.
-The editorial board will decide on the appeal by majority vote (without the editor that made the decision).
-Their appeal decisions are final.
+Appeals to an editorial decision can be brought by a corresponding author to the editorial board by contacting the (vice) editor-in-chief of the journal.
+The editorial board will decide on the appeal by majority vote (without the editor who made the decision).
+Their appeal decisions are final. -

 Conflict of Interest